KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 These beings abide in what some traditions
 might interpret as a **fifth-dimensional field**.
 But Zenetism reframes this
-not as something to move toward in linear ascent,
+not as something to move toward in linear progression,
 but as a **structural domain**
 one is already aligned with in potential.